 1 The need for social housing in Thanet

 Number of households applying for social housing on the Housing Register

 How to apply for the Housing Register.

 Find out about new build and refurbished properties becoming available for social or affordable rent.

 The table below illustrates the total cost to the authority of providing temporary accommodation to those who are homeless and are owed a duty by the council.
 Most of this cost is offset by housing benefits.

 Cases where positive action was successful in preventing or relieving homelessness

 Every year local authorities conduct a street count or estimate of verified rough sleepers within their areas which is submitted to government.
 For the last few years estimates have proven to provide a more accurate picture of street homelessness in Thanet.
 Verification meetings are conducted in partnership with the police, community safety, Porchlight and voluntary organisations who offer homeless services to rough sleepers to determine the verified number the district has.

-Thanet is hosting a Winter Shelter for rough sleepers for the third year.
-Guests will be expected to engage with organisations that can offer help with housing, training and volunteering opportunities, as well as drug and alcohol abuse services and counselling.
-Night time accommodation, meals and support will be offered during the coldest three months of the year.
+Thanet has a Winter Shelter for rough sleepers.
+Guests are expected to engage with organisations that can offer help with housing, training and volunteering opportunities, as well as drug and alcohol abuse services and counselling.
+Night time accommodation, meals and support are offered during the coldest months of the year.